-If some social media platforms allow the option to set up closed groups/pages with access control, and if such pages are reserved for Healthcare Personnel, it is permitted to advertise prescription-only Medicinal Products on these pages.
-As it must not be possible to share this Advertising with the public, Member Companies that choose to establish a closed page with content intended exclusively for Healthcare Personnel, must operate a defined, quality-assured process for granting access to pages of this kind.
+If there is an option to set up closed groups/pages with access control, and if such pages are reserved for Healthcare Professionals, it is permitted to advertise prescription-only Medicinal Products on these pages.

-Targeted Advertisement for prescriptiononly Medicinal Products is permitted and can be communised through social media, provided the platform clearly defines Healthcare Professionals as the target group based on unbiased and credible criteria (related to recipient's education, profession, position etc), and that the advertisement is explicitly available for the defined target group.
-Such advertisement must be marked "for healthcare professionals."
+Targeted Advertisement for prescriptiononly Medicinal Products is permitted and can be communized through social media, provided the platform clearly defines Healthcare Professionals as the target group based on unbiased and credible criteria (related to recipient's education, profession, position etc.), and that the advertisement is explicitly available for the defined target group.

+Such advertisement should be marked "for healthcare professionals only."